emilk/emilib/README.md

 ### list_map / list_set
 Simple O(N) map/set with small overhead and great performance for small N.

-### Loguru
-Not part of emilib, but included for examples to work.
-Find [Loguru on GitHub](https://github.com/emilk/loguru) for latest version of Loguru.

 ### mem_map
 Simple wrapper around mmap with RAII.